dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 To install both Node.js and Docker (assuming you don't already have them installed):

-### Choose Operating System for System Requirements and Instructions
+### Choose your Operating System for the System Requirements and Instructions

 <Tabs groupId="operating-systems">
   <TabItem value="mac" label="macOS">